mschnee/simple-task-service/README.md

 Unlike the loopback version, there is no OpenAPI explorer at `http://localhost:3000/explorer`, however the basic api interfaces are the same:

+You can import [this Postman Collection](./doc/TaskService.postman_collection.json) (you will need to update the authorization headers)

 ```
 GET /v1/stats
 GET /v1/user/whoami
 POST /v1/user/create
 POST /v1/user/login

+GET /v1/task
+GET /v1/task/:id
+POST /v1/task
+PUT /v1/task/:id
 ```

 # Testing